AnimeshKC/Tournament-Manager/sprintLog.md

 - Learn Auth0 and how to configure it with PostgreSQL
 - Spin up Postgres in a Docker Container

-### 1-Time Commitment Goals

-Projected time for this week: 7 hours

-I aim to spend 10 hours a week on most weeks, but I'll ease in and be conservative for the first week.

-I also have university classes and am working in a team project, so it would be hard to dedicate more than 10 hours weekly on this project.

 ### Week 1 Results

-`Time Spent: 7.5 hours`

 I've decided on some of the core features and architecture in the past week, but I hadn't succeeded in coming up with a detailed enough plan.
-I did meet my 7 hour goal, but some docker configuration aspects took me longer than I'd like.

 This upcoming week I'll have to start with the coding, but I can take some time each day to expand on my plans.
 The starting code won't be too rigid so it's fine for me to finalize my plans throughout this next week.